 Stanford Intelligent and Interactive Autonomous Systems Group (ILIAD) develops algorithms for autonomous systems that safely and reliably interact with people.
-Using the tools from artificial intelligence, control theory, robotics, machine learning, and optimization, we develop practical algorithms and the theoretical foundations for autonomous systems operating in uncertain, and safety-critical environments.
+Using the tools from artificial intelligence, control theory, robotics, machine learning, and optimization, we develop practical algorithms and the theoretical foundations for interactive robots working with people in uncertain, and safety-critical environments.

 |Apr 8, 2018:||Check our CDC 2019 submission about mixed-autonomy traffic on arXiv.|

 |Mar 30, 2019:||Dorsa will be giving a talk on "Interactive Autonomy" at University of Washington on April 23.|

 |Mar 30, 2019:||Dorsa will be giving a talk on "Interactive Autonomy" at MIT on April 8.|

 |Mar 15, 2019:||Dorsa will be giving a talk on "Interactive Autonomy" at Cornell University on March 28.|